temporalio/proposals/all-sdk/external-client-configuration.md

 ### Goals

-* Common, well-specified configuration format usable by Temporal tooling for client options
+* Common, well-specified/type-safe configuration format usable by Temporal tooling for client options and usable manually by advanced users
 * Implementation in all Temporal SDKs for reading and writing of this configuration
 * All Temporal CLI/SDKs updated to have easy client creation using this configuration
 * Common on-disk location in every platform for reading/writing this format
 * Ability to provide environment variables to represent values in the configuration
 * Well-specified hierarchy for on-disk overridable by environment variables overridable by in-CLI/SDK values
 * 0 new dependencies in SDKs
+  * 💭 Why?
+    * Dependencies in our SDKs subject our users to these dependencies and their version constraints, so we should avoid this as much as possible.
+  * ❓ Can we just have an "extension" that has new dependencies?
+    * Yes, but ideally users don't have to add dependencies on extension libraries just to get this functionality.
 * Profile names within the configuration
+  * 💭 Why?
+    * It is common in configurations like this to want to be able to share a single file with many configurations.

+### Future Goals

+None identified at this time.
+The goals are simple enough for the MVP and the non-goals are ones we never want.

 ### Non-goals

 * Common format for declarative workers, schedules, etc. This is only for client options.
 * File-based hierarchy.
-We don't need many levels of file merging for these options at this time.
+We don't need many levels of file merging for these options.
-* Extreme focus on human authoring of this format.
-This is because it'd likely go against the "0 new dependencies" rule.
-* Use external configuration by default.
+* Use external configuration by default in SDKs (it is default in CLI and samples).
 Users need to opt-in to this for compatibility and clarity reasons (but it is of course easy).

 ### High-level Usage Examples